Subscribe to updates

 Housing Assistance Policy - Disabled Facilities Grant

-The Cabinet noted the Council's Treasury Management activity for the period 1 April 2025 to 30 September 2025, and the content of the Treasury Management Mid-Year Report 2025/26, and referred the report to Borough Council.
+The Cabinet noted the Council's Treasury Management activity for the period 1 April 2025 to 30 September 2025 and the content of the Treasury Management Mid-Year Report 2025/26.
+Councillor Shantanu Rajawat introduced the report, prepared by Jake Bacchus, Executive Director of Finance and Resources.
+The report was also referred to the Borough Council.

 Attendees